POTLoc: Pseudo-Label Oriented Transformer for Point-Supervised Temporal Action Localization: Conclusion

 \section{Conclusion}

-We have proposed a novel point-supervised framework, POTLoc, that employs a self-training scheme to effectively learn action dynamics, relying on only point annotations.
-A unique strategy is formulated for pseudo-label generation, which refines and regresses action proposals generated from the base model, thus offering supplemental supervisory signals.
+We have proposed a novel point-supervised framework, POTLoc, that employs a self-training scheme to effectively learn action dynamics.
+A unique strategy is formulated for pseudo-label generation, which refines action proposals generated from the base model, thus offering supplemental supervisory signals.
 The effectiveness of the proposed approach for generating and sampling pseudo-labels is confirmed through our experiments.
 We further elucidated how the transformer and the feature pyramid network utilize the guidance from pseudo-labels to accurately model continuous action structures and handle actions of various durations.
-POTLoc yields a significant improvement in action localization performance on THUMOS'14 dataset and outperforms cutting-edge methods on ActivityNet-v1.2.
+POTLoc outperforms the state-of-the-art methods on THUMOS'14 dataset and ActivityNet-v1.2.